Sienci-Labs/Resources/mill-one/the-basics/mo-feeds-and-speeds.md

 ## Terminology

-<strong>Feed rate:</strong> how quickly the tool moves in the X and Y directions, usually defined in millimeters (or inches) per minute.
+<b>Feed rate:</b> how quickly the tool moves in the X and Y directions, usually defined in millimeters (or inches) per minute.

-<strong>Plunge rate:</strong> how quickly the tool moves in the Z direction, usually defined in millimeters (or inches) per minute.
+<b>Plunge rate:</b> how quickly the tool moves in the Z direction, usually defined in millimeters (or inches) per minute.

-<strong>Spindle speed:</strong> the speed that the tool spins in the rotary tool, defined in RPM (rotations per minute).
+<b>Spindle speed:</b> the speed that the tool spins in the rotary tool, defined in RPM (rotations per minute).
 Most compact routers operate at speeds between 10,000 and 30,000 RPM.

-<strong>Depth of cut/ Step down:</strong> the amount of depth that the CNC machine removes with every cutting pass, defined in millimeters or inches.
+<b>Depth of cut/ Step down:</b> the amount of depth that the CNC machine removes with every cutting pass, defined in millimeters or inches.

-<strong>Step over:</strong> the offset that is applied between the old cutting pass and the new one, usually defined as a percentage of the tool's cutting diameter.
+<b>Step over:</b> the offset that is applied between the old cutting pass and the new one, usually defined as a percentage of the tool's cutting diameter.

 ## Recommendations

 These feeds and speeds are meant to be a starting point in finding the right parameters that work best for your setup.
-Feeds and speeds listed on this page have been tested to work with <strong>2-flute, 1/8" carbide end mills</strong>, the type of cutting tool that is most readily available <a href="https://sienci.com/product-category/cutting-tools/" target="_blank" rel="noopener">in our store</a>.
+Feeds and speeds listed on this page have been tested to work with <b>2-flute, 1/8" carbide end mills</b>, the type of cutting tool that is most readily available <a href="https://sienci.com/product-category/cutting-tools/" target="_blank" rel="noopener">in our store</a>.

 Unless you're doing 3D contour cutting where the z-axis moves up and down a lot, we usually recommended lower plunge rates (100mm/min to 300mm/min) for most materials.